Gambling in Singapore: Social issues

 To address social issues arising from the casinos, such as problem gambling, the National Council on Problem Gambling (NCPG) was created in 2005.

-In 2017, controversies surrounding Football club operations, which had been known to host slot machine rooms to fund their football activities for more than the past two decades prior to 2014, arose that called for additional safeguards to prevent gambling addicts from frequenting such places from Members of Parliament who had also raised concerns over current regulations following investigation of Tiong Bahru Football Club which revealed that the then second-tier Football club of the National Football League generated approximately 10 times more revenue from their 29-slot machine operations than what the Tampines Rovers, a top-tier competitor Football club in the Singapore Premier League, had reportedly earned in their 2013/2014 financial year.
+In 2017, controversies surrounding association football club operations, which had been known to host slot machine rooms to fund their sporting activities for more than the past two decades prior to 2014, arose that called for additional safeguards to prevent gambling addicts from frequenting such places from Members of Parliament (MP) who had also raised concerns over current regulations following investigation of Tiong Bahru Football Club, an semi-professional football club in the National Football League, the second tier of national football league system. generated approximately 10 times more revenue from their 29-slot machine operations than what the Tampines Rovers, a professional football club in the S.League, had reportedly earned in their 2013/2014 financial year.
 Other noted cases included Sinchi Football Club, which continued to operate a clubhouse with six slot machines despite having not played in any S.League football game since 2005 and prompted a need to ensure profits from slot operations were going towards funding a club's core purpose--their football activities.

-While football clubs and other registered societies that wanted to run slot machine operations were required to apply for a private lottery permit from police, a condition of the permit only required that entry and use of the slot machine rooms be restricted to members only, but a check by The Straight Times revealed that memberships could be purchased for as low as $5 in comparison to the $100 entrance fee of casinos at the time.
-As Members of Parliament and gambling counsellors warned that these venues provided an easy and accessible outlet for gambling and after having been called a "back door" for addicts banned from the casinos by Pastor Billy Lee, a founder of Blessed Grace Social Services, a call for an urgent review of the regulations governing these private slot machine clubs was made by MP Seah Kian Peng, the Government Parliamentary Committees chair for Social and Family Development.
+While football clubs and other registered societies that wanted to run slot machine operations were required to apply for a private lottery permit from police, a condition of the permit only required that entry and use of the slot machine rooms be restricted to members only, but a check by The Straits Times revealed that memberships could be purchased for as low as $5 in comparison to the $100 entrance fee of casinos at the time.
+MPs and gambling counsellors warned that these venues provided an easy and accessible outlet for gambling.
+A call for an urgent review of the regulations governing these private slot machine clubs was made by MP Seah Kian Peng, the Government Parliamentary Committees chair for Social and Family Development.